wali55/react-tutorial/notes.md

 40. When I go to Instamart why it is giving error? because here react is trying to load data that is not even there. so react will suspend the operation on demand loading -> Upon render -> suspend the loading, the Instamart bundle took 27ms to load but react tried to load it before that
 41. Import {Suspense} from "react"; wrap Instamart inside Suspense, <Suspense><Instamart></Instamart></Suspense>.
 Then takes care of it AutoMagically, when I write Suspense then React takes care of these components in a different fashion, then React know these components will be Lazy loaded so it waits, to this Promise to resolve, Suspense component takes a prop which is known as fallback={<Shimmer />}.
 Shimmer will be shown until the Instamart is available. why large scale apps are fast.
 42. Never import your component dynamically inside another component.
+Lazy load in the top along with other imports.
+43. when you are building large scale application sometimes you need to create hooks to offload your logic and make your component file clean.